Ethnic groups in Los Angeles: Filipinos

-There is a significant Filipino community in Los Angeles.
+The city of Los Angeles is home to one of the largest communities of Filipinos abroad, boasting a population of nearly 150,000 people both foreign-born and multi-generational.
+Filipino American communities can be found throughout the city, however there is a dedicated Historic Filipinotown located near Echo Park.

+Indians

+Around 109,000 Indian Americans reside in Los Angeles County.

 Indonesians

-There is a Indonesian community in the Los Angeles area.
+There is an Indonesian community in the Los Angeles area.

 Japanese

 The labor vacuum created by the Chinese Exclusion Act of 1882 was filled by Japanese workers and, by 1910, the settlement known as "Little Tokyo" had risen next to Chinatown.
 As of December 1941, there were 37,000 ethnic Japanese in Los Angeles County, most of the adults lacked United States citizenship.
 It was disrupted in 1942 with all the residents moved to relocation camps inland in the Japanese American internment.